Many patients, understandably, have a lot of questions before attending a clinic appointment.

 We are one of the UK’s largest national providers of specialist fertility care, with clinics in many major cities across the country.
 We work hard to make sure our pricing is the very best value for money in each local area.
 This has enabled us to share savings with patients on the cost of treatment.

 Donor eggs come with a specific price and there are additional charges towards the complex administration of the donor process, greater number of blood tests and specialist medication.
-The additional costs for this service are £2000, and embryo freezing services are from £995.
-ICSI is needed in many cases which costs £1,000.
+The additional costs for this service are £2000, and embryo freezing services are £1,120 (including 2 years of storage).
+ICSI is needed in many cases which costs £1,350.

 In special circumstances you can, but this will depend on your situation and recommendation from the Doctor.
 Moving treatment types is unusual as we focus all our efforts to make sure you get the very best diagnosis and treatment journey from the start.
 If agreed, patients can upgrade from 1 to 3 cycles or from 3 to 6 cycles.